The 2022 Transfer Award of the University of Konstanz Society

 The University of Konstanz’s three central knowledge transfer domains are communication, application and advice.
 The corresponding research or teaching projects are as creative and diverse as they are innovative.
 University members are committed to knowledge transfer by either nurturing the dialogue between science and society, moving scientific discoveries beyond academic fields, generating interest in and enthusiasm for research, connecting with stakeholders or developing real-life applications for scientific discoveries.
 They all have one thing in common: their research and teaching provide noticeable advantages for society.
 They have earned our attention, recognition and appreciation.

 The University of Konstanz Society (UGK) and the University of Konstanz will honour the extraordinary dedication and exceptional achievements in one or more of the aforementioned types of knowledge transfer activities by awarding the Transfer Award 2022.

-The award is endowed with EUR 3,000 and will be presented during the annual Dies academicus ceremony on 18 October 2019.
+The award is endowed with EUR 3,000 and will be presented in the winter semester 2022/23.